She Was His Crew Boss — And His Mom — On The Fire Line

 Connie became a firefighter when she was a young mother in the 1970s.
 At the time, the Forest Service was working to recruit more women to join its ranks.

-At the outset of Ian's career, the pair hiked into Oregon's Elkhorn Mountains and fought his first fire side-by-side.
+At the outset of Ian's career, the pair hiked into Oregon's Elkhorn Mountains and fought his first fire side by side.
 Ian was 19 and, like his mom, an employee with the Forest Service.
 It was the only fire they'd fight together, and Connie was his crew boss.

 "You'd been telling me what to do my whole life," Ian told Connie during a 2009 StoryCorps interview.
 "So if you were my crew boss, it wasn't any different."